Many sangha members hold significant leadership positions. Current Board Members are identified with asterisks (*).

 Jill Shishin Gaulding

 Jill Gaulding is a Practice Leader on Saturday mornings, a trustee of the Resilient Sangha Project, leads the Programming Working Group, and is a participant in Watering the Seeds.
-A former attorney and co-founder of the advocacy group Gender Justice, she’s currently a chaplain and executive director for Chaplains on the Way in Waltham.
+She is a former attorney and co-founder of the advocacy group Gender Justice.

 Ryan Iuliano